-You’ll have a choice to apply for the DCU Visa Platinum or Visa Platinum Rewards.
-The Platinum without rewards has a lower ongoing APR, starting as low as 9.00%, compared to 11.75% for the Platinum Rewards card, so if you’re not sure you’ll pay it all off by July the Platinum without rewards is a better bet.
+You’ll have a choice to apply for the Andigo Visa Platinum, Platinum Rewards, or Platinum Cash Back.
+The Platinum without rewards has a lower ongoing APR, starting as low as 10.15%, compared to 12.15% for the Platinum Rewards card, so if you’re not sure you’ll pay it all off in 6 months the Platinum without rewards is a better bet.

 You don’t have to be a member to apply and get a decision from Aspire.
 Once you do, Aspire is easy to join – just check that you want to join the American Consumer Council (free) while filling out your membership application online.